Siliverst0v/WorkoutDietDiary/README.md

     * If needed, it can be removed.

     * When pressed, we go to the detailed view and see all the selected exercises, they can be edited and deleted.
+You can also add exercises from this screen.

 ![WorkoutScreen](https://user-images.githubusercontent.com/94259002/194728932-714b211d-2dec-4d0c-b0f9-95c0c2af2f72.png)
 ![DetailWorkoutScreen](https://user-images.githubusercontent.com/94259002/194728935-a0c4783a-d3d7-4504-ab2f-34a288299e76.png)